jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01.md

 This flexible quality also lets souls merge and agree, as proven by the phrase "the meeting of minds" or "being on the same page".
 This would be like an orchestra adding more instruments that jive with its style.

+In our earlier example, it would explain that the wavelength of the idea of using chopsticks matched the wavelength of soul of Chinese society and is why it was assimilated into their society's identity.
+This was different from the European wavelength with matched the idea of spoon and fork better.
+By knowing the difference between the wavelength of the idea of chopsticks and spoon and fork then we can find a middle-ground vibration that can be acceptable to both Chinese and Europeans so that the wavelength of their societies can be harmonized and be on the same page instead of being contrary and opposing.

 Matter and physical objects, on the contrary, cannot occupy the same physical 'page' nor meet at a 'place' without losing their individual identity.

-We then call this **merging of the minds or souls** as a society.
-For example:
+We then call this **merging of the minds or souls** as the formation of society, establishing friendships, creating companies, nation-building, etc. For example:
 - A family begins when a man's soul agrees to unite with a woman's soul which then adds another soul as their child.
 A divorce is a dissociation of the soul the family back into its component souls
 - A company begins when the souls of the incorporators agree to be bound into a business organization
 - A sports team begins when the souls of playes agree to play together

+## Common Interest as the Personal-Interest or Conscience of Society

 Human society began as families agreeing to work together for mutual benefit, which we call [the common interest](/social/supersociology/principles/part-1/chapter-03).